 - Stay home if you are sick

-Getting vaccinated against the flu helps in several ways.
-First, the flu is circulating at the same time as 2019-nCoV is rising, and the symptoms are similar.
-So, knowing whether you've been vaccinated against the flu helps us sort out the conditions for which it makes sense to test.
+- Call ahead to the doctor if you are going in for an appointment.
+Also let the physician know if you've had a flu shot.
+Because influenza is circulating at the same time as COVID-19 and the symptoms are similar, knowing whether you've been vaccinated against the flu helps health providers sort out the conditions for which it makes sense to test.

 For more information, go to UT Southwestern's COVID-19 hub.